-The term sheet provides that the purchase price for the Preferred Stock Shares is \$20 million, and those shares must be ranked senior to all other classes of equity securities of the Company.
+The Preferred Stock Offering terms provide that the purchase price for the Preferred Stock Shares is \$20 million, and those shares must be ranked senior to all other classes of equity securities of the Company.
 The holders of the Preferred Stock are to receive dividends at the rate of 8.5% of a liquidation preference payable semiannually, in cash, or in additional fully paid shares of Preferred Stock.
 The liquidation preference specified in the term sheet is \$1,000 per share, plus accrued but unpaid dividends and fees.
-The term sheet provides for mandatory redemption twelve years from the date of closing on the sale of stock or upon the occurrence of certain events.
-These events include an acceleration of certain obligations of the Company or its subsidiaries having an outstanding balance in excess of \$5 million, a change in control of the Company, commencement of bankruptcy or insolvency proceedings against the Company, a breach of the agreement for the issuance of the Preferred Stock Shares, a liquidation or dissolution of the Company, or a merger, consolidation or sale of assets of the Company which would significantly and adversely affect the rights and preferences of the Preferred Stock Shares.
+The Preferred Stock Offering terms provide for mandatory redemption twelve years from the date of closing on the sale of stock or upon the occurrence of certain events.
+These events include an acceleration of certain obligations of the Company or its subsidiaries having an outstanding balance in excess of \$5 million, a change in control of the Company, commencement of bankruptcy or insolvency proceedings against the Company, a breach of the agreement for the issuance of the Preferred Stock Shares, a liquidation or dissolution of the Company, or a merger, consolidation or sale of all or substantially all of the assets of the Company which would significantly and adversely affect the rights and preferences of the Preferred Stock Shares.
+The terms also include redemption of the Preferred Stock Shares at the option of the Company any time after the fourth anniversary of the closing.
+The redemption price is the amount paid plus accrued and unpaid dividends.

-The term sheet provides that the Preferred Stock Shares are convertible at any time into shares of Class A common stock of the Company with a conversion price which is the lesser of \$6.00 per share or 120% of the average closing price of the Company's common stock for the ten trading days prior to the closing.
-The term sheet further provides for mandatory conversion, in the discretion of the Company, at any time subsequent to the third anniversary of the closing at a price equal to two times the conversion price previously described, assuming the stock is trading at no less than two times the conversion price.
-The term sheet includes in the event the Company is unable or unwilling to redeem the Preferred Stock Shares subject to the terms of the mandatory or optional redemption, the investors will have the option to convert their Preferred Stock Shares into Class A common stock of the Company.
-The term sheet further provides that the Preferred Stock Shares are exchangeable, in whole but not in part, at the Company's option into subordinated debt with terms and conditions comparable to those governing the Preferred Stock.
+The Preferred Stock Offering terms include that the Preferred Stock Shares are convertible at any time into shares of Class A common stock of the Company with a conversion price which subsequently was set at \$5.55 per share.
+The terms further provide for mandatory conversion, in the discretion of the Company, at any time subsequent to the third anniversary of the closing at a price equal to two times the conversion price previously described, assuming the stock is trading at no less than two times the conversion price.
+The terms include, in the event the Company is unable or unwilling to redeem the Preferred Stock Shares subject to the terms of the mandatory or optional redemption, the investors will have the option to convert their Preferred Stock Shares into Class A common stock of the Company.
+The terms further include that the Preferred Stock Shares are exchangeable, in whole but not in part, at the Company's option into subordinated debt with terms and conditions comparable to those governing the Preferred Stock.

-The term sheet provides that the holders of the Preferred Stock Shares will have the right to vote on all matters presented for vote to the holders of common stock on an as-converted basis.
-Additionally, the Preferred Stock Offering requires as long as the Preferred Stock Shares remain outstanding and unconverted, the holders of it will have the right to vote, as a class, and the Company must obtain the written consent of holders of a majority (or higher as required by Alaska law) of that stock to take any of the following actions:
+The Preferred Stock Offering terms provide that the holders of the Preferred Stock Shares will have the right to vote on all matters presented for vote to the holders of common stock on an as-converted basis.
+Additionally, the Preferred Stock Offering requires, as long as the Preferred Stock Shares remain outstanding and unconverted, that the holders will have the right to vote, as a class, and the Company must obtain the written consent of holders of a majority (or higher as required by Alaska law) of that stock to take any of the following actions: